 How to turn PR mentions into links

 To begin the process of finding unlinked brand mentions, you should start by examining your internal linking.
 The reason for this is that you are the one who has control over these links.
 Companies usually use tools like web crawlers to identify whether they have broken or dead internal links.
-After you have found your weak internal links, you need to start finding and fixing broken backlinks, which can be a bit more complicated because you do not have any control over them.
+After you have found your weak internal links, you need to start finding and fixing broken backlinks.
+This can be a bit more complicated because you do not have any control over them.

-Once you have a list of their internal and broken backlinks, the link reclamation process should be as simple as fixing it yourself or sending the linking site an email with their updated URL.
+Once you have a list of your internal and broken backlinks, the link reclamation process should be as simple as fixing it yourself or sending the linking site an email with your updated URL.
 When you are doing email outreach for your broken backlinks, you need to reiterate why updating a broken link can improve the site’s user experience and SEO, creating a win-win situation for all involved.

 2) Build a strategy

 Once you have an idea of the different links you can use to boost your SEO, you need to come up with a marketing strategy that includes link reclamation to regain lost link value and improve your site’s authority.
 Besides that, your outreach strategy should also help you connect with the people who created these linking opportunities to begin with.
-At this point, you should know that your initial goal is to turn unlinked brand mentions into a backlink, so your outreach strategy needs to reflect that goal.

 Some scenarios that could require a link can be: